fgerick/Mire.jl/README.md

 *Modes In Rotating Ellipsoids*

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://fgerick.github.io/Mire.jl/dev/)
 [![Build Status](https://travis-ci.com/fgerick/Mire.jl.svg?token=NJNkFC9qALxxCxMBhjwi&branch=master)](https://travis-ci.com/fgerick/Mire.jl)

 Solve for (magneto)hydrodynamic modes in rapidly rotating ellipsoids using a Galerkin method with basis vectors constructed from Cartesian monomials.
 The code supports fully 3-D, fully quasi-geostrophic (QG) and a hybrid model with QG velocities and 3-D magnetic field perturbations.

 Check out the [documentation](https://fgerick.github.io/Mire.jl/dev/) for help on installation and examples (the documentation will improve with time).

+## Questions

+If you have trouble using this library or find errors in the examples, please don't hesitate to file in issue on GitHub or get in touch with me directly (via [mail](mailto:felix.gerick@univ-grenoble-alpes.fr) or [researchgate](https://www.researchgate.net/profile/Felix_Gerick)).

 ## Citation